-- If one student has priority for a given residence and a group member does not, this priority does not transfer to the other group member(s) and could actually cause the group to be split between residences.
+- If one student has priority for a given residence and another group member does not, the priority does not transfer to the other group members.

 - The housing application gives group members the option to copy their group leader’s list of choices.
 Please note: If the group leader changes his/her choices after a group member has copied the leader’s choices that group member must go back and recopy the group leader’s choices.
 Otherwise, the old choices will remain on the group member’s application.

 The Group Retention feature is only available for groups applying for the first-round of summer assignments.

 Group retention allows a student to indicate through how many choices she would like the assignment program to keep her together with her group.
 For example, if a group of four students were to set their retention rate to four, the program would try to assign the entire group to their first choice.
 If there were not four spaces available in that choice, the program would try to assign the entire group to their second choice.
 If there were not four spaces available in the second choice, the computer would move on through subsequent choices, trying to get the entire group into each choice.
 If the computer goes through the first four choices and is unable to get the entire group into any of those choices, the computer moves on to the fifth choice but group retention ends.
 If there is one vacancy in the group’s fifth choice, one person would be assigned to that residence and the program would move on to the remaining three member’s sixth choice.
 Group retention allows students to pass on choices in order to stay together with their group.

 Group retention also allows larger groups to split off into smaller groups.
 If a group of four wants to stay together through their 2nd choice and then break into two groups of two through choice six, all group members should set group retention to six.
 On choice three, the first group of two should list different choices than the second group of two.